MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 ### Target audience

 The target audience is the leadership management board at the European Commission as they would be interested to gain actionable insights from this data.
-From this web product and the embedded data visualizations they can implement policies an initiatives that best address  in nations and problems with disadvantageous business conditions.
+From this web product and the embedded data visualizations they can implement policies and initiatives that best address nations with disadvantageous business conditions.
 Not only with this data they can make become more specific on the nations that require improvement, but they can also drastically improve the impact of their initiatives by addressing the specific problem.
 As all fields (i.e. Economics, Politics, Environments), all contribute to the ease of doing business, this data targets the whole EU Board of